jakmeier/bouncy-feet/README.md

 At its core, Bouncy Feet is an attempt of myself to create a product which people actually want to use.
 Including myself, as the user number one.

-In October 2023, I quit my fulltime job to "work on my own terms" without much of a plan.
-After a few weeks, this idea of a dance app came to me and I decided to start working on it for the majority of my time, while doing other gigs on the side to keep my personal finances in balance.
+In October 2023, I quit my fulltime job to become a freelancer and also work on creative projects on the side.
+After a few weeks, this idea of a dance app came to me and I decided to start working on it.

 In August 2024, Bouncy Feet GmbH was founded in Switzerland as a private limited company, with the purpose to promote (shuffle) dance by means of software assistance.
 Practically speaking, it's still just me running the show.
 But it opens the door to commercial partnerships and brings legal clarity for an upcoming release to the Play Store and the App Store.

+Throughout the year of 2025 I have started organizing in-person dance events.
+Now I am working together with the community to what features in Bouncy Feet would be most loved.

 It is still a bit unclear where this project will end up exactly.
 I am pretty certain that to reach as many people as possible, the app should always be